Transport in Malaysia: Airports

-Malaysia has 62 airports, of which 38 are paved.
-The national airline is Malaysia Airlines, providing international and domestic air services.
-Major international routes and domestic routes crossing between West Malaysia and East Malaysia are served by Malaysia Airlines, AirAsia and Malindo Air while smaller domestic routes are supplemented by smaller airlines like MASwings, Firefly and Berjaya Air.
-Major cargo airlines include MASkargo and Transmile Air Services.

-Kuala Lumpur International Airport is the main and busiest airport in Malaysia.
+Kuala Lumpur International Airport is the primary and busiest airport in Malaysia.
 In 2018, it was the world's 12th-busiest airport by international passenger traffic, recording over 43.5 million international passenger traffic.
 Other major airports include Kota Kinabalu International Airport, which is also Malaysia's second-busiest airport and busiest airport in East Malaysia with over 8.6 million passengers in 2018, and Penang International Airport, which serves Malaysia's second-largest urban area, with over 7.99 million passengers in 2018.